Welcome to Raindance. Welcome to Disruptive Filmmaking!

 Who Should Attend

-Writers, directors, producers, actors, filmmakers, cinema lovers, anyone with an interest in how movies are made and who seek an introduction to the filmmaking process.
+Filmmakers, film students, digital media and animation students, writers, directors, producers, actors, filmmakers, cinema lovers, anyone with an interest in telling a visual story and connecting to audiences and communities to watch them.
 Anyone looking to be INSPIRED to commit to a project you’ve been dreaming about!

 What participants are saying about this course: